Close

 Business Responsibility and Sustainability Report

-In its constant endeavor to improve corporate governance, your Company has, on a voluntary basis, transitioned to Business Responsibility and Sustainability Report (BRSR) for the year ended 31st March, 2022, which forms part of this Annual Report.
+The Business Responsibility and Sustainability Report (BRSR) for the year ended 31st March, 2023, forms part of this Annual Report.

 Annual Return